GooseGustin/GooseGustin/README.md

 - 👋 Hi, I’m @GooseGustin
 - 👀 I’m interested in web development, data science and machine learning
-- 🌱 I’m currently learning ML with scikit-learn and Tensorflow and web development with Flask
+- 🌱 I’m currently learning ML, GCP, and web development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pammafeng11@gmail.com